If you want to set your children off toward a good financial life, avoid these 10 common mistakes parents often make with money.

 And, 4 in 10 parents don't save for college at all, Sallie Mae reported.

 College will be here before you know it!
 State 529 college savings plans offer an easy way to put money aside for higher education — and score some tax breaks.
+You can see what's available in the map below and with our guide to choosing the right one for your family.

 Remember, whatever you're able to save will reduce the amount your children are likely to have to borrow using student loans.